banzai-cicd/banzai/README.md

       email: 'Service.MyJenkins@ge.com'
     ]
-    flowdockNotifyPRs = false                   // *default = false* whether or not to notify Flowdock with pr status changes sast = true
+    flowdockNotifyPRs = false                   // *default = false* whether or not to notify Flowdock with pr status changes build = true
-    sastBranches = /tag\-(.*)|develop/          // regex to determine which branches to run SAST against sastCredId = 'ge-checkmarx'                 // which credId in Jenkins to use for SAST login sastTeamUUID = 'fgdfg-5402-7635-4562-dfgfg' // SAST team id sastReportEmailTo = 'test@ge.com'           // optional.
-SAST report to be sent to which email id build = true
     buildBranches = /tag\-(.*)|develop/         // regex to determine which branches to build buildScriptFile = 'buildScript.sh'          // location of buildScript. defaults to buildScript.sh